 Immediately Jesus reached out his hand and caught him.
 “You of little faith,” he said, “why did you doubt?”

 And when they climbed into the boat, the wind died down.
-Then those who were in the boat worshiped him, saying, “Truly you are the Son of God.””
-Matt.
-14:22-33
+Then those who were in the boat worshiped him, saying, ‘Truly you are the Son of God.'”
+Matthew 14:22-33

-Here are three lessons that we can learn on our health and weight loss journey from the story of Peter walking on water:
+Here are three lessons that you can learn about your health and weight loss journey from the story of Peter walking on water:

-The bible teach us to keep our eyes fixed on Jesus (Heb.
+The Bible teaches us to keep our eyes fixed on Jesus (Heb.
 12:2).
-When we’re not thinking, its so easy to forget that our strength comes from Christ and Christ alone.
+When we’re not thinking, it’s so easy to forget that our strength comes from Christ and Christ alone.

 I’m learning that faith is a minute by minute decision, not something that you get and it stays with you forever.
-Fear will come but as soon as it does, remember to call out to Jesus and he will reach out his hand to rescue you.
-Before you reach for the potato chips, before you feel like you’re going to die if you don’t eat something, call out to Jesus like Peter did.
+Fear will come, but as soon as it does, remember to call out to Jesus and he will reach out his hand to rescue you.
+Before you reach for the potato chips; before you feel like you’re going to die if you don’t eat something; call out to Jesus as Peter did.
 He will help you when you can’t help yourself.

 The journey that we are called to walk will not be easy but it is necessary to strengthen us.
 Notice that it was Jesus who sends the disciples out late AND on a stormy night.
 He could have sent them in the middle of the day when the weather was nice and calm.
 They would not have had any need to fear and they certainly would not have a need to trust in Jesus.
 That’s just like us.
 When things are going well, we often forget that we are weak and fearful.
 Without our health and weight challenges, we would have no need to call out for help.
-Like the disciples, it’s in the dark stormy times when we can ’t see our way, that’s when we call out to him and that’s when he always shows up.
-See your weight from a different perspective; see it as a ‘check engine’ light in our car telling you that you are in need of a saviour.
+Like the disciples, it’s in the dark stormy times when we can’t see our way, that’s when we call out to Him and that’s when He always shows up.
+See your weight from a different perspective; see it as a ‘check engine’ light in your car telling you that you are in need of the Savior.

-If you feel like you’re never going to lose the weight, remember that’s the time to stretch out your hand like Peter and let the Holy spirit remind us to take courage and not be afraid (v.
+If you feel like you’re never going to lose the weight, remember that’s the time to stretch out your hand like Peter and let the Holy Spirit remind you to take courage and not be afraid (v.
 27).
-Like Peter, Jesus’ will also reach out his hand to us when we are afraid.
+Like Peter, Jesus will also reach out his hand to us when we are afraid.

 “These have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.
 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, for you are receiving the end result of your faith, the salvation of your souls.”

 This can also be your testimony on your weight loss journey.
-Like Peter, lets use our trails help us overcome our fears as we learn to trust in our heavenly father to meet our every need.
+Like Peter, let’s use our trials to help us overcome our fears as we learn to trust in our heavenly Father to meet our every need.